1. Advanced Short Range Air to Air Missile (ASRAAM)

 Arab forces would not repeat their earlier success with a sea-skimming missile, during the 1973 Yom Kippur war they reportedly fired over 50 Styx missiles without a single hit, the Israeli forces obviously being fast learners.

-As the missile continued development it was renamed Sea Skua, the first flight took place in late 1979 at the Aberporth range in Wales and the first deliveries to the Royal Navy were made in 1981, just in time for the Falklands Conflict.
+As the missile continued development, it was renamed Sea Skua.
+The first flight took place in late 1979 at the Aberporth range in Wales, and the first deliveries to the Royal Navy were made in 1981, just in time for the Falklands Conflict.

 After the initial definition stage in 1972 production started in 1981 and although it was in service at the time of the Falklands conflict it was not fully in service.
 Of the 24 815 NAS Lynx HAS.2’s taking part in Operation Corporate, 16 were capable of firing the Sea Skua.